C&C SR 33

 The C&C SR 33 is a racing sailboat that was designed by Glenn Henderson and first built in 1992.

 Production

-The design was initially built by Henderson himself and he completed about two examples starting in 1992.
-The design and tooling was then sold to the Canadian company C&C Yachts, who built about six more.
-Only eight boats were completed in total.
+The design was initially built by Henderson himself - three boats in total starting in 1992.
+The fourth boat was a combination build with C&C Yachts.
+The design and tooling was then sold to the Canadian company C&C Yachts, who built nine more.
+Only thirteen boats were completed in total.

 Design

 The SR 33 is a small racing keelboat, built predominantly of fibreglass.
 It has a fractional sloop rig, a nearly plumb stem, a reverse transom, an internally-mounted spade-type rudder controlled by a tiller and a lifting fin keel.
 It displaces 5372 lb.

 The boat has a draft of 7.00 ft with the lifting keel extended and 3.90 ft with it retracted.

 The boat may be optionally fitted with an inboard motor for docking and maneuvering.
 The fresh water tank has a capacity of 26 u.s.gal.

 The design has a PHRF racing average handicap of 75 with a high of 81 and low of 69.
 It has a hull speed of 7.05 kn.